Is Your Hot Water Adequate?

 Hot Water Circulating Pump

-Circulating pumps are often used to circulate domestic hot water so that a faucet will provide hot water constantly upon demand.
-Since water is piped from the water heater through the pipes to the tap, once the tap is shut off, the water remaining in the pipes cools producing the familiar wait for hot water the next time the tap is opened.
+Hot water circulating pumps are often used to circulate domestic hot water so that a faucet will provide hot water constantly upon demand.
+Since water is piped from the water heater through the pipes to the tap, once the tap is shut off, the water remaining in the pipes cools, producing the familiar wait for hot water the next time the tap is opened.
 A circulator pump insures the hot water in the pipes is always hot, minimizing the wait.